 Parish councils form the most local level of government, primarily in rural areas of the English counties.
 Our county, Northamptonshire, has some 208 parishes with councils, plus 51 parish meetings that don’t hold elections.
 Together they cover almost all the rural parts of the county.

-King’s Sutton Parish Council has an overall responsibility for the well-being of our local neighbourhood, which comprises the hamlets of Astrop, Upper Astrop and Little Purston as well as the village of King’s Sutton itself.
+King’s Sutton Parish Council has overall responsibility for the well-being of our local neighbourhood, which comprises the hamlets of Astrop, Upper Astrop and Little Purston as well as the village of King’s Sutton itself.
 For the most part, our work falls into three main categories:

-In addition to our own responsibilities, we often work hand in glove with South Northamptonshire Council, Northamptonshire County Council and other local organisations to ensure the effective delivery of services to the local community.
-Click here for listings of the different areas of responsibility of each tier of local government: King’s Sutton Parish Council, South Northamptonshire Council and Northamptonshire County Council.
+In addition to our own responsibilities, we often work hand in glove with West Northamptonshire Council, Northamptonshire Highways and other local organisations to ensure the effective delivery of services to the local community.
+Click here for listings of the different areas of responsibility of each tier of local government.

 Councillors have three main areas of work: